VascoRibeiroPereira/phone-spectrophotometer/How-To/Readme.md

-Figure 2.
-Assembled model and phone with the Shoebox Spectrophotometer launched
+<i>Figure 2.
+Assembled model and phone with the Shoebox Spectrophotometer launched</i>

 Now is up to what you want to test!
 Try the examples in the <b>booklet of spectroscopy activities</b> for you to get used with the technic and the hardware/software.

-<i>Note: If you use other softwares you’ll need to calculate manually the absorbance based on the Raw Data obtained (light measurement).</i>
+<ins>Note: If you use other softwares you’ll need to calculate manually the absorbance based on the Raw Data obtained (light measurement).</ins>